drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

  &nbsp;
  #### Please pay attention to this section.
 Climb milling when you don't know what you are doing can cause serious bodily harm and damage to the machine and workpiece.
  &nbsp;
  Climb milling should only be used for very light finishing passes on a manual machine.
 On older machines, it may not even be advisable for light cuts.
+If you do use climb milling please be aware and start with very light cuts on the order of 0.002" to 0.005".
+At a minimum please get familiar with the difference between the two types of cutting so you can quickly identify whether you are in a position for conventional or climb milling.
+If you aren't used to identifying these two types of cuts, the difference can seem subtle, but the results can be dramatic.
+ The important concept is this:
+  * When climb-milling, the cutter wants to pull the work further into the cutter.
+  * If the work is pulled into the cutter the table, in turn, will be pulled toward the cutter.
+If the table is pulled in this direction, it takes up the slack or backlash of the table and can JUMP forward causing any of the following:
+      * Projectile workpiece
+      * Breakage/damage of the tool
+      * Damage to the table/leadscrew

     &nbsp;
   ![alt text](https://github.com/drewhamiltonasdf/machine-shop-2020/blob/main/_equipment-docs/_sharp-LMV-42/_manuals-info-etc/climb-conventional.JPG?raw=true)
  &nbsp;
  &nbsp;